 Check the list of people who can witness a life certificate.
 This is now the same as the list of people who can ‘countersign’ a passport photo, although they don’t need to live in the UK, or have a British or Irish passport.

 Driving licences and driving in Greece

 British nationals can drive in Greece provided they hold an appropriate valid “European Union format” British driving licence and passport.
+Find out more here about driving licence recognition and validity.
 The Motor Insurance Bureau in Greece has a department serving foreign drivers who hold Residence Certificates.

 Our travel advice has general information about road travel in Greece.
 If you want to hire a vehicle, boat, quad bike or moped, check if it is roadworthy or seaworthy and if there is a full insurance cover.
 It is illegal to drive a quad bike or motorbike without a helmet, insurance or a valid driving licence.
 Alcohol and drugs can make you less vigilant, less in control and less aware of your environment.
 Any incident involving alcohol or excessive drinking may invalidate your insurance.
 If you drink, know your limit - remember that drinks served in bars are often larger than those in the UK and the drink driving limit is lower than the UK.
 A criminal record will be with you for life.

 Visitors from other EU Member States, whose cars are registered in that EU state, are free to drive their vehicle in Greece for a period of six months without customs control.
 The vehicle registration document and proof of ownership is required.
 Travellers should at all times be able to prove to the authorities when the vehicle was brought into Greece.
 To qualify for a second period of tax free circulation: either both the vehicle and the owner should be out of Greece for at least 185 days or while the owner is away, the vehicle can remain at a sealed area designated by the Customs authority.